avdharwadkar/Manhattan-Rolling-Data-Sales/README.md

 3. The Paper directory contains a file named Paper.Rmd, Paper.md and Paper.html.
 The html file contains the conclusions based on meaningful patterns found through the analysis.
 The rmd file contains the code and plots/histograms to support the conclusions made.

-Please set the local directory to the projects' main directory in whichever folder this project is downladed.
-As an example, please see below: setwd("C:\\DataScience\\githome\\Manhattan-Rolling-Data-Sales")
+Please set the local directory to the projects' main directory in whichever folder this project is downloaded.
+As an example, please see below:

+setwd("C:\\DataScience\\githome\\Manhattan-Rolling-Data-Sales")